 Noise cancellation: disrupting audio perception is an interactive sound and visual art installation that explores the creation of new technology - open-air active signal cancellation - and how it can be incorporated into interactive art installations.
 As an ongoing collaborative project between artist and engineer, noise cancellation engages signal processing research issues in a creative application space.
 This paper describes the collaborative installation work in progress and discusses why this active signal cancellation technology is important in relation to changing modes of listening and hearing, altering spatial perception and encouraging audiences to fully interact with art installations within art galleries (and related spaces).
 Copyright © 2013 Inderscience Enterprises Ltd.

-Bui, HM, Lech, M, Cheng, E, Neville, K, Wilkinson, R & Burnett, IS 2018, 'Randomized dimensionality reduction of deep network features for image object recognition', Proceedings - 2018 2nd International Conference on Recent Advances in Signal Processing, Telecommunications and Computing, SIGTELCOM 2018, International Conference on Recent Advances in Signal Processing, Telecommunications & Computing, Ho Chi Minh City, Vietnam, pp. 136-141.View/Download from: Publisher's site
+Bui, HM, Lech, M, Cheng, E, Neville, K, Wilkinson, R & Burnett, IS 2018, 'Randomized dimensionality reduction of deep network features for image object recognition', 2018 2nd International Conference on Recent Advances in Signal Processing, Telecommunications and Computing, SIGTELCOM 2018, International Conference on Recent Advances in Signal Processing, Telecommunications & Computing, Ho Chi Minh City, Vietnam, pp. 136-141.View/Download from: UTS OPUS or Publisher's site

 © 2018 IEEE.
 This study investigates data dimensionality reduction for image object recognition.
 The dimensionality reduction was applied to features extracted from an existing pre-trained Deep Neural Network (DNN) structure, the AlexNet.
 An analysis of the neurons in different layers of the AlexNet revealed an incremental increase in the pair-wise orthogonality between weight vectors of neurons in each layer, towards higher-level layers.
 This observation motivated the current study to evaluate the possibility of performing randomized dimensionality reduction by mimicking the observed orthogonality property of the high-level layers on activations of low-level layers of the AlexNet.
 Image object classification experiments have shown that the proposed random orthogonal projection method performed well in multiple tests, consistently outperforming the well-known statistics-based sparse random projection.
 Apart from being data independent, the proposed approach achieved performances comparable with the state-of-the-art techniques, but with lower computational requirements.